09 - Concurrency 101¶

 "Is a goroutine the same as a thread?"
 No, but close enough for now.
 A goroutine is much cheaper than an OS thread (you can have millions of goroutines without trouble; you can't have millions of threads).
 Under the hood, Go's runtime schedules many goroutines onto a small pool of threads.
 The full picture lives in the "Go Mastery" path; for now, treat a goroutine as "a thing that runs at the same time as other things."

+"What happens if two goroutines write to the same variable without a channel or lock?"
 A data race - undefined behavior, randomly-corrupt results, intermittent crashes.
 Go has a built-in detector: run your program with go run -race yourfile.go.
 It reports races at runtime.
 Run with -race whenever you write goroutines until you trust your code.

 "When should I NOT use goroutines?"
 When the work is fast and sequential.
 Spinning up a goroutine has small overhead; for sub-microsecond tasks, you'll often be slower.
 Goroutines pay off when each unit of work takes more than ~10µs, or when units of work can genuinely happen at the same time (waiting on I/O, network, disk).

+"What's select?"
 A way to wait on multiple channels at once - receive from whichever one is ready first.
 Useful in real programs.
 Out of scope for an intro page; we'll meet it in real code in page 12.

 Done¶